These are some terms used in this site.

 Vocabulary words have meaning both in life and in the law.
 Below I have listed the most frequent terms used in this website and what each word means.
 The terms are listed in alphabetical order.
 I am certain this glossary will be of assistance to you in your reading.

-- Extraordinary Medical Treatment: The types of medical treatments which Court may consider ‘extraordinary’ requiring a substituted judgement determination includes administering of antipsychotic medication, sterilization, abortion, electroconvulsive therapy, psychosurgery and removal of artificial maintenance of nutrition or hydration.
+- Extraordinary Medical Treatment – The types of medical treatments which Court may consider ‘extraordinary’ requiring a substituted judgment determination includes administering of antipsychotic medication, sterilization, abortion, electroconvulsive therapy, psychosurgery and removal of artificial maintenance of nutrition or hydration.

 - Full Guardian: A full guardian is appointed to have total decision-making responsibilities for medical, housing, services, legal, and financial areas for another person called the ward.